BackupTheBerlios/openrecord-svn/trunk/source/model/READ_ME.txt

-Server -- server-side code to run queries and deliver items to the browser VirtualServer -- client-side proxy, by which a World talks to a Server StubVirtualServer -- a simple VirtualServer which doesn't even talk to a Server BigLumpVirtualServer -- a simple VirtualServer that transfers data in big lumps
+Server -- server-side code to run queries and deliver items to the browser VirtualServer -- client-side proxy, by which a World talks to a Server StubVirtualServer -- a simple VirtualServer which doesn't even talk to a Server DeltaVirtualServer -- a VirtualServer that transfers changed data in incremental deltas

 ---------------------------------